-Now, let’s get into the details on when Medicare covers dermatology and how you can save on the costs.
+Now, let’s get into the details of when Medicare covers dermatology and how to save on the costs.

 Medicare will cover medically necessary dermatology services.
 Coverage may vary for those with additional Medicare insurance.
-Part B will cover the evaluation, treatment, and diagnosis of a specific dermatological medical condition.
+Part B will cover evaluating, treating, and diagnosing a specific dermatological medical condition.

-While Routine dermatology isn’t covered by Medicare.
-Cosmetic treatments like Botox for removing wrinkles aren’t covered by Medicare either.
+While Medicare doesn’t cover routine dermatology, cosmetic treatments like Botox for removing wrinkles aren’t covered by Medicare either.

 Medicare will cover medically necessary eczema treatments.
 The dermatologist may prescribe a cream, oral tablet, or steroid medication for treatment.

-Medicare doesn’t cover prescription drugs prescribed by your doctor to take at home, you’ll need Part D insurance.
+Medicare doesn’t cover prescription drugs your doctor prescribes to take at home.
+You’ll need Part D insurance.

 Those with Rosacea will have Medicare coverage at a dermatologist because it’s a specific medical condition.
-You’ll need a Part D plan for any medications your doctor prescribes to help with the symptoms of rosacea.
+You’ll need a Part D plan for any medications your doctor prescribes to help with rosacea symptoms.

-Medicare won’t cover a routine full-body skin exam because Medicare doesn’t cover asymptomatic screenings.
-Medicare will pay for skin exams after a biopsy since it’s not a routine service.
+While Medicare won’t cover a routine full-body skin exam because Medicare doesn’t cover asymptomatic screenings and will pay for skin exams after a biopsy since it’s not routine.

-Part B would cover the cost of a skin cancer screening if it’s medically necessary.
+Part B will cover the cost of a skin cancer screening if it’s medically necessary.
 You need to show signs of skin cancer for Part B to cover the cost.